denilson-melo/p-code-machine-C/README.md

 An implementation of a simple P-code machine using C.

 # Available Instructions
-The projet is still in progress, for now it supports the following instructions:
+The project is still in progress, for now it supports the following instructions:
 - LIT
 - OPR
     - RTN   ``` OPR 0 0 ```